-It could be shown experimentally that plants in the non-irrigated treatment suffered from water stress for about a month.
+It could be shown experimentally that plants in the deficit irrigated treatment suffered from water stress for about a month.
 On a time scale of 30 minutes, it could be shown that the transpiration rate was reduced even though the vapor pressure deficit was low in the atmosphere if the soil water content was reduced.